Stemmi/st-emmi-konzerte/README.md

 ## Questions

 ## To do list
+Read about: navigation with "updated".
+Works not as he said (infinite loop).
+See below Remove unneeded elements from getters

 Backend file structure / best practise: Where to put which functionality (services/controller)?
-- Put complex db calls maybe inside of the database folder or build an extra layer
-- Check if you can do more at the db level (joining shows & locations & bands)
+- Check if you can do more at the db level (joining shows & locations)

 Navigation with queries
 - (CardContainer)